 The rostral cerebral artery is a terminal branch from the internal carotid artery.
 It forms the rostral part of the circle of Willis.
 It courses dorsally to the optic chiasm, surrounds the genu of the corpus callosum and continues along its dorsal surface to anastomose with the caudal cerebral artery.
 Arterial bridges may be present between the left and right rostral cerebral arteries.
 An important one is the rostral communicating artery, located rostrally to the optic chiasm.
 Other bridges may be present at the level of the genu of the corpus callosum.
 The rostral cerebral artery supplies the medial cortical surface of the frontal cortex, the cingulated gyrus and the gyri bordering the longitudinal fissure on the rostral two thirds of the surface of the cerebrum.
 The internal ethmoidal artery and the internal ophthalmic artery are branches of the rostral cerebral artery.
 The internal ethmoidal artery reaches the cribriform plate of the ethmoidal bone where it anastomoses with branches of the external ethmoidal artery.
 The internal ophthalmic artery follows the optic nerve through the optic canal to the orbit where it anastomoses with branches of the external ophthalmic artery.

-The middle cerebral artery is the largest artery of the brain.
-It is a branch from the cerebral arterial circle close to the internal carotid artery (some authors point out that the middle cerebral artery is a terminal branch of the internal carotid artery).
-Courses on the lateral surface of the cerebral hemisphere to supply.
-Near its origin, it gives rise to the rostral choroid artery.
-This artery may also be a branch of from the caudal communicating artery, near the origin of the middle cerebral artery.
-The rostral choroid artery enters the lateral ventricle near its origin and supplies the choroid plexus of this ventricle.
-The striated arteries leave the middle cerebral artery near its origin to supply the basal nuclei and internal capsule.
+The middle cerebral artery is the largest artery in the brain.
+It is a branch of the arterial circle of the brain near the internal carotid artery (some authors point out that the middle cerebral artery is a terminal branch of the internal carotid artery).
+It courses in front of the piriform lobe and is directed to branch off the lateral surface of the cerebral hemisphere.
+Between the olfactory tubercle and the piriform lobe, the middle cerebral artery divides into two branches.
+The rostral branch branches off the striated arteries in a vertical direction to vascularize the basal nuclei and the internal capsule.
 Patological disturbances of the striated arteries may not result in hemiplegia but may cause compulsive circling towards the side of the lesion.

 The rostral cerebellar artery is a branch from the caudal communicating artery.
 It courses caudally to the oculomotor nerve, and dorsocaudally along the lateral surface of the pons and the middle cerebellar peduncle to supply the rostral half of the cerebellum and the caudal mesencephalon.